ImperialCollegeLondon/formalising-mathematics/src/week_1/README.md

 `cases` is a very general-purpose tactic for deconstructing hypotheses.
-If `h` is a hypothesis which somehow "bundles up" information, then
-`cases h with h1 h2` (or perhaps `...with h1 h2 h3 h4` depending on how much is bundled) will make hypothesis `h` vanish and will replace it with the "components" which made the proof of `h` in the first place.
+If `h` is a hypothesis which somehow "bundles up" two pieces of information, then `cases h with h1 h2` will make hypothesis `h` vanish and will replace it with the two "components" which made the proof of `h` in the first place.

 ### Examples

-If you have a hypothesis
+1) If you have a hypothesis

 ```
 hPaQ : P ∧ Q